banban-22/spendWise_new/SpendWise_plan.md

 User Flow:

-1. Alex logs into the app and accesses his business account.
+1. Alex logs into the app and accesses his account.
 2. He enters his business income using the "Income Tracking" feature, recording the amounts earned from sales and services.
 3. Alex also records his business expenses using the "Expense Tracking" feature, categorizing them into categories such as supplies, utilities, and marketing.
 4. Alex generates financial reports using the "Financial Reports and Analytics" feature, which provides him with insights into income vs. expenses, spending trends, and net worth.